Is There an Effective Method in Place to Assure the Accuracy of Ballot Definition Files?

 “Ballot definition is the process through which the ballot presented to the voter is laid out.
 It involves aspects such as the font size, graphics, placement and formatting of items, translation into other languages and so on…

 Each jurisdiction has different ballot requirements.
 Even within the same jurisdiction, a number of different ballots may be involved.
-Ballot design directly affects the ability of voters to understand the issues, recall their decisions, and actually carry out their intentions.”2005 - National Academy of Sciences (NAS)
+Ballot design directly affects the ability of voters to understand the issues, recall their decisions, and actually carry out their intentions.”2005

 The Government Accountability Office (GAO) 2005 report titled “Elections: Federal Efforts to Improve Security and Reliability of Electronic Voting Systems Are Under Way, But Key Activities Need to be Completed,” stated:

 “Ballot definition files tell the voting machine software how to display ballot information on the screen, interpret a voter’s touches on a button or screen, and record and tally those selections as votes.

 Local jurisdictions can program these files before each election or outsource their programming to a vendor.
 For touchscreens, ballot information can be displayed in color and can incorporate pictures of the candidates.”2005

 Aviel Rubin, PhD, Technical Director of the Johns Hopkins University Information Security Institute included the following description of ballot definition in his paper “Analysis on an Electronic Voting System” (Johns Hopkins University Information Security Institute Technical Paper TR-2003-19, July 23, 2003):